-Services are an essential and integrated component of NCR's complete solution offerings to help companies increase availability and security of consumer touchpoints, improve operational efficiency and enhance the customer experience.
-We provide global end-to-end services from assessment and preparation, to staging, installation and implementation, and maintenance and support.
+Digital Connected Services are an essential and integrated component of NCR's complete solution offerings to help companies increase availability and security of consumer touchpoints, improve operational efficiency and enhance the customer experience.
+We provide global end-to-end services from assessment and preparation, to staging, installation and implementation, and multivendor maintenance and support.
 We also provide systems management and complete managed services for our product offerings.
-We also provide Predictive Services, a managed services offering, which is designed to predict and address information technology issues quickly before they happen.
-In addition, we provide installation, maintenance and managed services for third party networking products to a broad base of customers in the telecommunications and technology sectors, and we service third party computer hardware from select manufacturers who value and leverage our global service capability.
+We build remote and predictive diagnostics into our maintenance and managed services offerings, which are designed to predict and address information technology and other issues quickly before they happen.
+In addition, we provide installation, maintenance and managed services for third party networking products to a broad base of customers in the telecommunications and technology sectors.

-Hardware Products
+Hardware

-We provide financial institutions, retailers and independent deployers with a suite of financial-oriented self-service hardware products.
-Our financial services hardware products include multi-function ATMs, interactive teller machines (ITMs), thin-client ATMs, cash dispensers, cash recycling ATMs and hardware for check and image processing.
+We provide financial institutions, retailers and independent solution providers with a suite of financial-oriented self-service hardware products.
+Our financial industry hardware products include multi-function ATMs, interactive teller machines (ITMs), thin-client ATMs, cash dispensers, cash recycling ATMs and hardware for check and image processing.
 Our financial services hardware products are designed to quickly, reliably and securely process consumer banking transactions while providing low cost of ownership, efficiency and a modernized consumer experience.
-We also provide retail- and hospitality-oriented hardware products such as point of sale terminals, self-checkout kiosks, order and payment kiosks, bar code scanners, printers and peripherals, to retailers, restaurants, food service companies and entertainment and sports venues worldwide.
+We also provide retail- and hospitality-oriented hardware products such as point of sale terminals, self-checkout kiosks, order and payment kiosks, bar code scanners, printers and peripherals to retailers, restaurants, food service companies and entertainment and sports venues worldwide.
 Our retail and hospitality hardware products are designed to improve operational efficiency, increase customer satisfaction, streamline order and transaction processing and reduce operating costs.
 We also provide other self-service kiosks, such as self-check in/out kiosk solutions for airlines, hotels and casinos that allow guests to check in/out without assistance, wayfinding solutions (locating products or navigating through large, complex buildings and campuses), digital signage, bill payment kiosks and gift registries.
-These solutions create pleasant and convenient experiences for consumers and enable our customers to reduce costs.
+These solutions create pleasant and convenient experiences for consumers and enable our customers to reduce costs and operate in a digital first environment.
 In addition, we resell third party networking products to a broad base of customers in the telecommunications and technology sectors.